Kate Adie: Early life

-She had an independent school education at Sunderland Church High School, and then studied at the University of Newcastle upon Tyne, where she obtained a degree in Scandinavian Studies and performed in several Gilbert and Sullivan productions.
+She had an independent school education at Sunderland Church High School, and in 1963–1964 travelled to Berlin, including the Soviet Sector of East Berlin, to complete a German-language course.
+She obtained her degree at the University of Newcastle upon Tyne, in Swedish and Icelandic studies.
+At university, she got to know the BBC presenter Marian Foster, who was president of the Gilbert and Sullivan society, in which Adie performed several times.

 During her third year at Newcastle, she also taught English in sub-arctic northern Sweden.

 Career

+Radio

+Adie's career with the BBC began, after graduation, as a station assistant at BBC Radio Durham.
+From 1971 to 1975, she was at Radio Bristol, where she presented Womanwise on Fridays at 11am.

+Television

-Her career with the BBC began, after graduation, as a station assistant at BBC Radio Durham.
-By 1976, she was a regional TV news reporter in Plymouth and Southampton, before a move to BBC national television news in 1979.
+By 1977, she was a BBC South news reporter based in Plymouth and Southampton, before her move to BBC national television news in 1979.
 She was the duty reporter one evening in May 1980 and first on the scene when the Special Air Service (SAS) went in to break up the Iranian Embassy siege.
-As smoke bombs exploded in the background and SAS soldiers abseiled in to rescue the hostages, Adie reported live and unscripted to one of the largest news audiences ever while crouched behind a car door.
+As smoke bombs exploded in the background and SAS soldiers abseiled in to rescue the hostages, Adie reported live and unscripted to one of the largest news audiences ever, while crouched behind a car door.
 This proved to be her big break.
 Adie reported extensively for BBC News, including from the north London crime scenes of serial killer Dennis Nilsen, in 1983.

 Adie was thereafter regularly dispatched to report on disasters and conflicts throughout the 1980s, including The Troubles in Northern Ireland, the American bombing of Tripoli in 1986 (her reporting of which was criticised by the Conservative Party Chairman Norman Tebbit), and the Lockerbie bombing of 1988.
 She was promoted to Chief News Correspondent in 1989 and held the role for fourteen years.

-One of her most significant assignments was to report the Tiananmen Square protests of 1989.
-She was reportedly injured after being grazed by a bullet which had "shaved the skin off her arm", as she ran through Tiananmen Square at the height of the protests.
+One of Adie's most significant assignments was to report the Tiananmen Square protests of 1989.
+She was reportedly injured after being grazed by a bullet that had "shaved the skin off her arm", as she ran through Tiananmen Square at the height of the protests.
 Nearly thirty years later, she said that she and her team were the only crew out in the square, and so were able to witness "the massacre by the Chinese army of its own citizens in Beijing in 1989", which had never been acknowledged by the government nor reported in China.
 She said, "... at least we were there and we have the evidence of what they did.
 They would love to erase it from history".
 Adie famously had a public disagreement with fellow British journalist John Simpson, who reportedly had accused her of falsifying her reports on Tiananmen Square.

 Major assignments followed in the Gulf War, the war in the former Socialist Federal Republic of Yugoslavia, the 1994 Rwandan genocide and the war in Sierra Leone in 2000.
+Her trademark assignment look became flak jacket and pearl earrings.